harness/developer-hub/docs/service-reliability-management/monitored-service/health-source/azurelogs.md

 #### Assign services

-In the **Assign** section, select the services to which you want to apply the Azure Logs metric.
+In the **Assign** section, select the services where you want to apply the Azure Logs metric.
 Following options are available:
-   * **Continuous Verification (Applied to the pipelines in the Continuous Deployment)**: Select this option to use the metric data in the Continuous Deployment pipeline to ensure that the deployed service is running safely and to perform automatic rollbacks.
+   * **Continuous Verification (applied to pipelines in Continuous Deployment)**: Select this option to use the metric data in the Continuous Deployment pipeline to ensure that the deployed service is running safely and to perform automatic rollbacks.
 In addition, the metric will be used to apply machine learning in detecting and highlighting future deployment issues.
    * **Service Health**: Select this option to use the metric data to track the changes in the health trend of your monitored service.
    * **Service Level Indicator (SLI)**: Select this option to use the metric data to measure the SLI and obtain the performance of the service.

 #### Configure risk profile
-If you select **Continuous Verification (Applied to the pipelines in the Continuous Deployment)** or **Service Health**, expand the section below and follow the instructions for configuring the risk profile.
+If you select **Continuous Verification (applied to pipelines in Continuous Deployment)** or **Service Health**, expand the section below and follow the instructions for configuring the risk profile.

 #### Risk Profile

 :::note
-The **Risk Profile** section is only visible if you have selected **Continuous Verification (Applied to the pipelines in the Continuous Deployment**) or **Service Health** in the **Assign** section.
+The **Risk Profile** section is only visible if you have selected **Continuous Verification (applied to pipelines in Continuous Deployment**) or **Service Health** in the **Assign** section.
 :::

 1. Under **Risk Category**, select one of the following options: